-- Organizations should use security configuration checklists that are expressed using SCAP.
-This documents desired security configuration settings, installed patches, and other system security elements in a standardized format.
+- Use security configuration checklists that are expressed using SCAP.
+This documents the desired security configuration settings, installed patches and other system security elements in a standardized format.
 SCAP-expressed checklists are available relevant to specific software, and can be easily customized to meet specific organizational requirements.

-- Organizations should use SCAP to demonstrate compliance with high-level security requirements.
-NIST has created mappings between Windows XP security configuration settings and the high-level security controls in NIST Special Publication (SP) 800-53, which supports Federal Information Security Management Act.
+- Use SCAP to demonstrate compliance with high-level security requirements.
+NIST has created mappings between Windows Vista security configuration settings and the high-level security controls in NIST Special Publication (SP) 800-53, which supports Federal Information Security Management Act.
 The mappings are embedded in SCAP-expressed checklists, which allows SCAP-enabled tools to automatically generate assessment and compliance evidence.

-- Organizations should use SCAP for vulnerability measurement and scoring.
-SCAP enables quantitative and repeatable measurement and scoring of software flaw vulnerabilities across systems through the combination of the Common Vulnerability Scoring System (CVSS), CVE, and CPE.
+- Use SCAP for vulnerability measurement and scoring.
+SCAP enables quantitative and repeatable measurement and scoring of software flaw vulnerabilities across systems.

 William Jackson is a Maryland-based freelance writer.